Amber, India

 Amber or Amer, is a city near Jaipur city in Jaipur district in the Indian state of Rajasthan.
 It is now a part of the Jaipur Municipal Corporation.

 The picturesque situation of Amber at the mouth of a rocky mountain gorge, in which nestles a lake, has attracted the admiration of travellers, including Victor Jacquemont and Reginald Heber.
 It is seen to be a remarkable example for its combined Rajput-Mughal architecture.
 The Amber Fort, a UNESCO World Heritage Site, is the top tourist attraction in the Jaipur area.

 History

-Amber was a Meena state that replaced Khoh as the capital of Dhundhar after Kakil Deo, the son of Dulherai, defeated the Meenas.
+Amber was a Meena state that replaced Khoh as the capital of Dhundhar after Kakil Deo, the son of Dulha Rai, defeated the Meenas.